FractalBlocks/FractalWeb/ARCHITECTURE.md

 - Client post content
 - Client send to friends / followers
-- Client want to fetch some news, fetch for latetst friends news and sync
+- Client want to fetch some news, fetch for latest friends news and sync

 ## Web app architecture